Chief Executive Officer

 Prior to his tenure at JCA, Steve worked in the field of economic consulting for Rinfret Associates, Inc. (New York) as a research analyst and, subsequently, as a senior consultant for Data Resources, Inc. in San Francisco, California.

 Steve is a past Adjunct Instructor at New York University where he taught courses in Technology for NYU’s Center for Philanthropy and Fundraising.
-He is the President of the Greater New York Chapter of the Association of Fundraising Professionals (AFP), and serves as the co-chair for the Technology Track for the New York AFP chapter’s Fundraising Day, a full-day event that is attended by approximately 2,000 development professionals.
+He is the Immediate Past President of the New York City Chapter of the Association of Fundraising Professionals (AFP), and serves on the boards of the AFP Foundation for Philanthropy, the Nonprofit Cooperative and the Nonprofit Resource Exchange.
 Steve is also a member of the Museum Computer Network (MCN), the American Association of Museums (AAM), and the International Ticketing Association (INTIX).

 Steve holds Bachelor of Arts degrees in Economics and Psychology from Stanford University.

 It’s time to make the technical more personal.